CircleCI-Archived/example-images/android/README.md

 Docker provides official images for popular languages and services that are aimed to work in common contexts, whether in development or in production.

+However, we frequently found them lacking some necessary tools for dev/CI use.
+CircleCI publishes this image to extend the official image in the following ways:

 *This is the defacto image.
 If you are unsure what your needs are, you probably want to use this one.*